Five students smiling at the camera in a cheerful embrace

 COMPETITIVE SCHOLARSHIPS

-Candidates for the University’s highest academic merit scholarships, such as the Archer Presidential Scholar or Faculty Scholar awards, must complete their admission application to Belmont by December 1.
+Candidates for the University’s highest academic merit scholarship, the Archer Presidential Scholar award, must complete their admission application to Belmont by December 1.

 Archer Presidential Scholarship